Salt Water Salt Water — How Salt Water Pools Stay Clean: Complete Chlorination Guide

 Algae Prevention and Treatment

-Green water in salt water pools requires the same SLAM (Shock Level And Maintain) process as traditional pools.
+Green water in salt water pools requires the same SLAMShock Level And Maintain — raise free chlorine to a target based on your CYA and hold it there until the algae is gone.
+It's a process, not a one-time dose. the SLAM walkthrough → (Shock Level And Maintain) process as traditional pools.
 Turn off your salt generator and add liquid chlorine to achieve shock level based on your CYA reading.
-Maintain this level until water clears completely, typically 1-3 days.
+Keep the generator off and maintain shock level until water clears completely, typically 1-3 days, then resume normal generator operation.

 Seasonal Maintenance Considerations